percona/pmm/doc/source/deploy/server/ami.rst

 .. note::

-   Disk space used by |pmm-server| highly depends on the amount of hosts under monitoring.
+   Disk space consumed by |pmm-server| depends on the number of hosts under monitoring.
 Each environment will be unique, however consider modeling your data consumption based on PMM Demo <https://pmmdemo.percona.com/>`_ web site, which consumes ~230MB/host/day, or ~6.9GB/host at the default 30 day retention period.
 See `this blog post <https://www.percona.com/blog/2017/05/04/how-much-disk-space-should-i-allocate-for-percona-monitoring-and-management/>`_ for more